 The Commission proposes a 30 % binding EU energy efficiency target for 2030, to be achieved by means of indicative national targets.
 Although more demanding than the 27 % efficiency target approved by the European Council in 2014, it is less ambitious than the 40 % target called for by the European Parliament.
 The revised directive proposes to extend beyond 2020 the application of the energy savings obligation scheme, which requires utility companies to help their consumers use 1.5 % less energy each year.
 It also aims to make the rules on energy metering and billing clearer.

 The proposal has been debated twice in the Council, which adopted a general approach in June 2017.
-In the Parliament, the file was assigned to the ITRE committee, whose rapporteur delivered a draft report on 31 May 2017.
-Amendments were tabled by early July 2017.
-The ITRE committee vote on the report and the proposed amendments is expected towards the end of November 2017.
+In the Parliament, the file was assigned to the ITRE committee.
+The European Parliament adopted its position in plenary on 17 January 2018.
+Trilogue negotiations between Council, Parliament and Commission started in February.

 |Proposal for a directive of the European Parliament and of the Council amending Directive 2012/27/EU on energy efficiency|

 Miroslav Poche (S&D, Czech Republic)